dtimmer1/Peer-to-Peer-Chat/README.md

 There are also many places where the code is messier than it should be, or where there might improvements possible via refactoring, etc.
 The `fancy_tui` code in particular is nasty.
 Again, points available but please talk to me first.

+# Post-Mortem

+My process for implementing the Whisper command followed a few steps:

+1) Allow the UI to recognize messages beginning with /whisper.
+2) Initially I had Whisper commands implemented just like Say commands with a destination tacked on, as an intermediate step.
+The next step was figuring out how to route them.
+3) After writing up Dijkstra's, I had to figure out where to call it.
+My options were between calling Dijkstra's at every step, and calling it once and forwarding the route along to each successive peer.
+I ultimately settled on the second one, although like we talked about in the demo that did break the protocol.
+4) I implemented a basic send_to_peer() function in the PeerMap to send frames to one specific peer.
+Since this doesn't affect the messages sent and received, I don't think this one breaks the protocol.
+5) With routing and sending to one specific peer implemented, I had a successful Whisper command (besides protocol breaking).
+My stretch goal after that was to try and do latency testing, but finals week decided otherwise :(

+The project taught me a lot about asynchronous programming as well as Rust.
+Interestingly, I found that most of my time was spent understanding the control flow of the system.
+That's probably the case with most systems, though, as there are a lot of moving parts to keep track of.
+Learning how to do that effectively might have been my biggest takeaway from the project.